HTTP

 Other notable parts of the HTTP module are:

-There is also the unstable AuthorizationService checking request authorization
+There is an unstable AuthorizationService for checking request authorization.

 includesScope